-The commercial/retail core should have a maximum block length of 100 metres.
+To achieve good permeability, the commercial/retail core should have a maximum block length of 100 metres.
 All other areas should have a maximum block length of 180 metres.
-The permeability analysis identifies blocks that do not achieve these standards, and therefore where through-block links should be considered.
+The permeability analysis identifies blocks that do not achieve these standards, and therefore through-block links should be considered.